(Nota Bene: The original IFAA Constitution was published in Acta Anatomica, 138: 273-278, 1990).

 (b) To collect and deposit the income into bank accounts of the IFAA.

-d.
-To advise the Executive Committee of the membership status of national Anatomical Associations/Societies;
+(d) To advise the Executive Committee of the membership status of national Anatomical Associations.

-e.
-With the Secretary-General, to maintain a list of contacts for Constituent Anatomical Associations/Societies that are full members of the IFAA.
+(e) With the Secretary-General, to maintain a list of contacts for Constituent Anatomical Associations that are full members of the IFAA.

-Besides its meetings during a Federativ International Congress, the Executive Committee will annually hold ordinary meetings between successive Congresses.
-Extra-ordinary meetings of th Executive Committee may be held at other times at the request of four or more of its members.
+Besides its meetings during a Federative International Congress, the Executive Committee will hold twice-yearly ordinary meetings (see Conventions of the IFAA).
+Additional, extra-ordinary meetings of the Executive Committee may be held at other times at the request of four or more of its members.

 The duties of the Executive Committee shall be:

-(a) To prepare, and send out at least three months in advance, the agenda of the forthcoming General Assembly session.
+(a) To prepare, and send out at least three months in advance, the agenda of the forthcoming General Assembly meeting.

 (b) To obtain funds and financial support for the IFAA.

-(c) To recommend the amount of annual membership dues.
+(c) To recommend to the General Assembly the amount of annual membership dues.